MrHaddock7/ChromoSearch/README.md

 # ChromoSearch

 This is a pipeline used to find matches of chromoproteins or pigment creating enzymes in a genome.
-Could be used as a first step when looking for the source of a colour in a organism
+Could be used as a first step when looking for the source of a color in a organism.

 ## How to use